Terkwood/book/src/preface.md

 ## About the Author

-I am a software engineer specialized in data and distributed systems.
+I am an independent software producer specialized in data and distributed systems.

 I have made [various open source works available on Github](https://github.com/Terkwood).